AND THEN THEY CAME...

 Then these visitors showed up.

 The saga of my creeping crawdads began one month and one day after school began.
-I was leaving the offices of TenPercent, UCLA's gay newsmagazine, wearing glasses of rose-tinted confidence as I passed a tall, muscular white guy with soft brown hair and a cute smile.
-He was talking with this black woman I'd seen working for Nomo, the African American newspaper we shared offices with.
-He looked at me and…
+I was leaving the offices of TenPercent, UCLA's gay newsmagazine, when I passed a tall, muscular white guy with soft brown hair and a cute smile.

 CONTACT!
 Point-five seconds; we both knew we were gay and interested!

 WHAM!
-Three minutes later Mack -- which isn’t his real name but he gave me crabs so I’m going to call him that -- pinned me to the bathroom wall in Ackerman Union and we started making out.
-His body was heavy against mine, his kisses deep and powerful.
-I felt myself growing hard, but this was a busy place, and as soon as the first dude came in to piss we had to stop.
+Three minutes later Mack -- which isn’t his real name but he gave me crabs so I’m going to call him that because I am a good person -- pinned me to the bathroom wall in Ackerman Union and we started making out.
+His body was heavy against mine, and I felt myself growing hard.
+But this was a busy place, and as soon as the first dude came in to piss we had to stop.

 So a date was made.
 His place (since I couldn’t hook up at the Catholic Co-op) and I’d bring the entertainment.

 That night, David and I sat on our beds like junior high girls, cross-legged, drinking Cokes and discussing this mysterious man in rapid snatches of conversation.
 "He's beefy," I said.

 "Oooh, beefy!"
 David exclaimed.
 At 20, David had had sex only once, and kissed only three guys besides that.
 Compared to him, I was the gay stud of the universe.
 I liked that feeling, so unlike the awkwardness I'd felt talking about "hot chicks" back home.
 David sat on the edge of his bed, enraptured, as though somehow experiencing penis by proxy.